 The Temporary Wage Subsidy Scheme replaces the COVID-19 Pandemic Refund Scheme.
 If your business has already used this refund scheme, you will automatically be registered for the Temporary Wage Subsidy Scheme and Revenue will contact you.

 Q. Can my business and employees benefit from the Temporary Wage Subsidy Scheme?

-A. Because the legislation is still being drafted, there may be changes to guidance.
-But, as it stands, the scheme will be available to employers who can demonstrate that they have been attempting to retain and pay staff but are unable to do so because their turnover has been so badly affected by the crisis.
+A. The scheme is available to all private-sector employers who can demonstrate that they have been attempting to retain and pay staff but are unable to do so because their turnover has been so badly affected by the crisis.

 The Revenue will administer the scheme and have set out the following criteria.
 To qualify, employers must:

 - Be experiencing significant negative economic disruption due to COVID-19.

 - Be able to demonstrate, to the satisfaction of Revenue, a minimum of a 25% decline in turnover.